-Let me introduce you to my Cashew Ricotta Cheese.
+Let me introduce you to my Vegan Ricotta Cheese.

 There are several plant-based foods that are a popular base for homemade vegan ricotta, tofu being a common choice and the base of my first ricotta recipes.
 After several years, I started experimenting with cashews.
 I prefer cashews in this ricotta recipe because of the natural richness and creaminess of the nut.
 When blended together with some nutritional yeast, lemon juice, and salt you get a creamy nut-based cheese that is incredibly versatile and satisfying.

 How do you make vegan ricotta cheese?

 I’m glad you asked.
 Like most homemade plant-based cheeses, it’s surprisingly simple!
 This recipe can be made in under 10 minutes (besides the soaking time) with just a single food processor.